centroid457/server_templates/README.md

-# server_templates (v0.0.7)
+# server_templates (v0.0.8)

 ## DESCRIPTION_SHORT
-Templates for servers
+templates for servers

 ## DESCRIPTION_LONG
-Designed for keep all servers templates in one place
+designed for keep all servers templates in one place

 ## Features